-After decades as the flooring equivalent of a sturdy cotton house dress, carpeting has achieved what may be its final stage of evolution.
-And we're not talking about a more stain-resistant version of the same beige blanket (that was the last "big" advancement).
-This is, in essence, a whole new type of floorcovering.
-Modular carpet tiles are uniformly sized, totally self-contained (no pad, fasteners or edging required), completely interchangeable pieces that install as easily as a welcome mat—a great idea in itself, but wait until you see the style options.
+After decades as the flooring equivalent of a sturdy cotton housedress, carpeting has achieved what may be its final stage of evolution.
+And we're not talking about a more stain-resistant version of the same beige blanket (the last "big" advancement).
+This is a whole new type of floorcovering.
+Modular carpet tiles are uniformly sized, totally self-contained (no pad, fasteners or edging required), completely interchangeable pieces that install as easily as a welcome mat—a great idea in itself, but wait till you see the style options!

 Modular is Freedom